hycript/react-vis/docs/markdown/hint.md

 ### Style (optional)
 Type: `Object`
 You can pass a style object to your Hint component to apply your own styles.
+See [style](style.md)
 ```jsx
 <Hint value={value} style={{fontSize: 14}}/>
 ```